 - Careers interviews with an independent advisor take place in year 8 and year 10 helping pupils to make informed choices about option subjects in year 9 and college choices leading up to year 11.

 - Diversity Week is a week-long look at diversity and protected characteristics.
 This helps pupils to keep an open mind and form inclusive opinions of others.

 - International Women's Day is a celebration of half the planet.
-Bringing

 - Neuro Diversity Day is a celebration of people on the ASD spectrum.
-Pupils were asked to contribute anonymously to lessons and assemblies in which all pupils leaned about the challenges that face those with ASD in seemingly simple social contexts.
+Pupils were asked to contribute anonymously to lessons and assemblies in which all pupils learned about the challenges that face those with ASD in seemingly simple social contexts.
 This is a powerful advocacy for pupil voice for members of the school community.

-- Personal development week is a week-long trips and activities week that gives pupils a wide range of experiences and activities outside the classroom.
+- Personal Development Week is a week-long trips and activities week that gives pupils a wide range of experiences and activities outside the classroom.

 The PSHE curriculum is taught weekly in Family Groups session.
 Topics follow the governments RSE curriculum which focusses on personal survival skills on matter of health, relationships, mental well-being, British values, addiction, diet, exercise, finance diversity and inclusion.
 Pupils are taught to cherish and embrace diversity since we are all made in the image of God.